-Join Matt Bailey for an in-depth discussion in this video The fear of analytics, part of Web Analytics Fundamentals.
+Join Matt Bailey for an in-depth discussion in this video The fear of analytics, part of Learning Web Analytics (2013).

 As an introduction, the first thing we're going to cover is the fear of analytics.
 I believe a lot of people, when they approach analytics, just aren't really sure what they're getting into.
 And because of that, it causes fear.
 Fear of the unknown, fear of uncertainty.
 Really fear of not knowing what to look for.
 Usually when I talk to people about analytics, I find that all of them have the same thing in common.
 They open up their analytics program.
 They expect that the first thing they see usually has the most important information.

 And because of that, people see the charts the graphs, they see what looks like important information.
 Visitors, visits per day, pages viewed, those types of things which look important, but unfortunately can be distracting from what really is going on.
 You see there's no formal education when it comes to analytics we're really left to our own devices to find out how to do this effectively, and in order to do it effectively we have to learn to ignore this interface.
 You see analytics is a one size fits all package.

 Regardless of whether you do ecommerce, lead generation, or if you're a publisher or any other type of site, analytics is built to satisfy each one of those business types.
 The only way that you're going to get information that is specific to your business and your website, is through a high level of customization.
 And so what we're going to accomplish in this lesson is to figure out how we can better make analytics work for us, and how we can customize it to be specific to our business.